 Lifelong Learning Past Events

-The Little Tokyo section of Los Angeles was once a thriving residential, business and cultural center of the largest Japanese American community in the United States until World War II.
-Take a walking tour, relive history and learn about present day Little Tokyo with Museum docents in this very popular program.
-Free with Museum admission.
-Reservations required.
-Limited space available.
+The Little Tokyo community in Los Angeles was once a thriving residential, business, and cultural center of the largest Japanese American community in the United States until World War II.
+Relive history and learn about present day Little Tokyo with Museum Volunteer Bill Shishima.
+Comfortable clothes and shoes are recommended.
+Member $5, non-members $11, includes National Museum admission.

-Workshop instructor: Chester Hashizume.
-Become a family detective and discover those long-lost relatives.
-Learn how to create your own family tree, then find out how to enter your family tree in the Museum’s National Family Registry.
-Members $5, non-members $9 includes Museum admission.
-Reservations required.
+Discover your long-lost relatives and create your own family tree.
+This workshop will also show you how to enter your family tree in the Museum's National Family Registry.
+Member $5, non-members $11, includes National Museum admission and supplies.

 Craft Class with Ryoko Shibata: Pop-Up Card Making

 Give that special someone a card they will remember.
 Participants will learn how to make three-dimensional cards that pop-up when opened.
 Members $5, non-members $11, includes National Museum admission.